mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Spare clip: A spare clip comes unloaded but can hold the maximum rounds for the weapon.
 Each clip is specific to the weapon you buy it for, but they all cost the same.
 And yes, it’s technically a detachable box magazine, but the Cityspeak word for it is so popular these days that even the catalogs call them clips

 Speed loader: The speed loader is a simple device that holds a ring of bullets for fast insertion into a revolver’s cylinder.
 Each speed loader is specific to the weapon it was designed for.
-It lets you fully reload a revolver as a Simple Action instead of having to load rounds one at a time as a Complex Action.
+It lets you fully reload a revolver as a Minor Action instead of having to load rounds one at a time as a Major Action.

 Tripod: The tripod provides a stable base to fire a weapon low to the ground with the user kneeling or sitting.
 A tripod can be attached to the underbarrel mount and provides 6 points of Recoil Compensation when properly deployed.
 Attaching a tripod takes one minute.
 Folding up or deploying the bipod is a Free Action.
 Wireless: Folding up, deploying, or removing the tripod is a Free Action.